Tearran/configng-v2/ROADMAP.md

 **📁 Target Files:**
 - `build/` - Build artifacts (to be created)
 - `dist/` - Distribution packages (to be created)
-- Release workflow scripts (to be created)
+- Release SDK scripts (to be created)

 ---